-(1) The City inspector, or any other authorized City representative shall have the right to enter the premises of any user to determine whether the user is complying with all requirements of this ordinance and any land disturbance permit or order issued hereunder.
-Users shall allow the City inspector or authorized representative ready access to all parts of the premises for the purposes of inspection, whether announced or unannounced, sampling, records examination and copying, and the performance of any additional duties.
+(1) The City inspector, or any other authorized City representative shall have the right to enter the premises of any owner or applicant to determine whether the owner or applicant is complying with all requirements of this ordinance and any land disturbance permit or order issued hereunder.
+Owner or applicant shall allow the City inspector or authorized representative ready access to all parts of the premises for the purposes of inspection, whether announced or unannounced, sampling, records examination and copying, and the performance of any additional duties.

 (2) If the City inspector or authorized representative has been refused access to the property and is able to demonstrate probable cause to believe that there may be a violation of this ordinance, or that there is a need to inspect and/or sample as part of a routine inspection and sampling program of the City designed to verify compliance with this ordinance or any permit or order issued hereunder, or to protect the overall public health, safety and welfare of the community, then the City inspector or authorized representative may seek issuance of a search warrant from the Municipal Court.

 (C) Compliance Orders.
 Whenever the City determines that any activity is occurring that is not in compliance with a Land Disturbance Permit and/or the requirements of this Chapter, the City may issue a written compliance order to the construction site operator.
 The schedule shall contain specific actions the construction site operator must complete, including dates for the completion of the actions.
 It shall be unlawful for any construction site operator to fail to comply with any compliance order requirement.